sharmavaruns/PCfun/README.md

 ```
 #### 3) Activate created conda environment then pip install PCfun
 - For pygraphviz to work (which is used for visualizing GO graphs), graphviz needs to be installed.
 Therefore you need to first install pygraphviz separately.
-- I'm unsure if the installation of pygraphviz will work on Linux due to the '/usr/...', will need to be tested.
 - Then install the PCfun package and the relevant dependencies should be installed
 ```
 conda activate PCfun